KhronosGroup/Vulkan-ValidationLayers/docs/synchronization.md

 #### ResourceAccessState

-The specific access/barrier state for a given extent of memory (or idealized memory) addresses.
-The ResourceAccessState reflects the common state of a single contiguous range of memory addresses.
+The specific access/barrier state for a given extent of memory (or opaque range) addresses.
+The `ResourceAccessState` reflects the common state of a single contiguous range of "fake" addresses.

 Stores: